-For example, after a difficult hospital appointment or meeting in your child’s school, making time to connect with a good friend, engaging in a guided meditation or sitting down with a book and a cup of tea can allow us to gain equilibrium.
+For example, after a difficult hospital appointment, making time to connect with a good friend, engaging in a guided meditation or sitting down with a book and a cup of tea can allow us to gain equilibrium.

 Services who offer compassionate, understanding and timely help will enable us to continue in our caring role.

 This is an ongoing process.
 Being aware of our own emotions, including knowing in advance that something may be difficult, can ensure we create a protective cushion around ourselves at these times.